77YQ77/scBIT/README.md

 # Advancing brain imaging transcriptomics to single-cell level for Alzheimer's disease diagnosis
-## An Alzheimer's disease diagnosis method combining fMRI samples with scRNA data.
+## An Alzheimer's disease diagnosis method based on the adaptive matching of fMRI samples and snRNA data.

 This repository provides the Python implementation of advancing brain imaging transcriptomics to single-cell level for Alzheimer's disease diagnosis (scBIT).